-All AHCCCS guidelines, policies and manuals, including but not limited to, ACOM, AMPM, and Reporting Guides, are hereby incorporated by reference into this Contract.
+All AHCCCS guidelines, policies, and manuals, including but not limited to, ACOM, AMPM, and Reporting Guides, are hereby incorporated by reference into this Contract.
 Guides and manuals are available on the AHCCCS website.
+Refer to ACOM Policy 100 and AMPM Policy 100 for an overview of the principles of service delivery; an outline of the ACOM and AMPM layout; and processes for policy development.
 The Contractor is responsible for ensuring that its subcontractors are notified when modifications are made to the AHCCCS guidelines, policies, and manuals.
 The Contractor is responsible for complying with all requirements set forth in these sources as well as with any updates.
 In addition, linkages to AHCCCS rules, statutes and other resources are available through the AHCCCS website.
 Upon adoption by AHCCCS, updates will be available on the AHCCCS website.